orbitaloop/WebSqlSync/README.md

 Here is a scenario to show an example of input / output data between the client and the server:

 ## client output :
-In the client side, WebSqlSync has detected that 2 rows of the table "card_stat" has been modified (or created).
+It's always the client who initiate the synchronization.
+So, let's say, in the client app (ex. mobile app), WebSqlSync has detected that 2 rows of the table "card_stat" has been modified (or created).
 So when the syncNow method is called, it will send to the server the following JSON:

 	clientData: {
 	    "info": {/* the info to identify the user.
 It's the obect "sync_info" in parameter of the initSync method.
 You can put everything you need to identify the client */